exercism/gleam-test-runner/README.md

 # Exercism Gleam Test Runner

-The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [Exercism].
+The Docker image to automatically run tests on Gleam solutions submitted to [Exercism].

 ## Run the test runner